justinlevi/justinlevi.github.io/_posts/2016-11-21-quick-look-essentials.md

 $ `defaults write org.n8gray.QLColorCode hlTheme acid`

-You can see some of the other themes availabe on by looking at the highlight documentation: http://www.andre-simon.de/doku/highlight/en/highlight.php
+You can see some of the other themes available here (note - not all of them work): http://www.andre-simon.de/doku/highlight/en/highlight.php

 I also wanted to see the line numbers and set the base font to `Monaco`.
 Here is the list of settings I'm using: